telerik/winforms-docs/treeview/drag-and-drop/cancel-a-drag-and-drop-operation.md

 ## Using AllowDrop property

-You can interrupt a drag and drop operation by setting the __AllowDrop__ property of a specific RadTreeNode to false.
-This way you still can drag this particular node, by you cannot add other nodes to it with drag and drop operation.
+You can interrupt a drag and drop operation by setting the __AllowDrop__ property of a specific RadTreeNode to *false*.
+This way you still can drag this particular node, but you cannot add other nodes to it with drag and drop operation.
 You can set this for any particular node you want.

 {{source=..\SamplesCS\TreeView\DragAndDrop\CancelDragAndDropOperation.cs region=AllowDrop}}
 {{source=..\SamplesVB\TreeView\DragAndDrop\CancelDragAndDropOperation.vb region=AllowDrop}}